-This month marks both the occasion of my mother’s birthday (she would have turned 86 on May 7th) and, of course, Mother’s Day – the third Mother’s Day in a row that I didn’t send my Mom a card and flowers.
-That’s because she died two years ago on February 21st.
+This month marks both the occasion of my mother’s birthday (on May 7th, coincidentally the birthday of her first great-grandchild, Everly Rose, born in 2015) and, of course, Mother’s Day – yet another Mother’s Day when I didn’t send my Mom a card and flowers.
+That’s because she died on February 21st, 2012.
 Last month, she missed the birthdays of her first child (me) and her first grandchild (my own son, Ben) – but since the cruel diagnosis of vascular dementia invaded her brain cells some time ago, she’d long been unable to keep track of things like family birthdays anymore.

 As Christopher Buckley wrote in his memoir, Losing Mum and Pup, when the last of your parents dies, you are an orphan:

 “But you also lose the true keeper of your memories, your triumphs, your losses.
 Your mother is a scrapbook for all your enthusiasms.
 She is the one who validates and the one who shames, and when she’s gone, you are alone in a terrible way.”